Our approach was created by faculty, for faculty. The model is based on six years of research, development, application and analysis:

 While we can’t magically give you more time, we do make it easy to reflect on your work and participate in a community – from the convenience of your computer or mobile device.

 And we reward you.
-As compensation, part-time faculty may receive an honorarium from Faculty Guild at the successful completion of each academic term, subject to agreement by your institution.
+Part-time faculty receive $280 from Faculty Guild at the completion of each term, subject to terms with your institution.

 Is this for you?